scloud19/SECipedia/Ethical Hacking/MongoDB/mongo_vulnerabilities.md

 		Applies only when there are no users created in the Mongo instance.

 		Vulnerabilities
+			createUser "in the clear"
+				db.createUser() sends password to the MongoDB instance without encryption.
+To encrypt the password during transmission, use TLS/SSL.

+				Easily intercept passwords from the shell to mongod, mongos?
+					App that "sniffs" this traffic and watches for .createUser invocations?

 			< Mongo 3.0
 				Connections that gained access using the localhost exception had unrestricted access to the MongoDB instance